Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

   - **Logstash** : log collection and normalization
   - **Kibana** : dashboard for data visualization
   - **Beats** : endpoint collection agents
-- **ArcSight** : SIEM log management and analytics software for compliance reporting (HIPPA, SOX, ...)
+- **ArcSight** : SIEM log management and analytics software for compliance reporting (HIPAA, SOX, ...)
 - **Graylog** : open-source SIEM with enterprise edition focused on compliance, IT operations and Devops